Kanak05/Hate-Speech-Classification/README.md

 ---

 ## 3. Models Used
-Your project explores multiple models to classify hate speech:
+This project explores multiple models to classify hate speech:

 ### (A) Logistic Regression
 - A simple yet effective linear model.